drzax/wiki-edits-bot/README.md

 If you think there are missing ASNs or any have been included erroniously, please [raise a ticket](https://github.com/drzax/wiki-edits-bot/issues/new).

-Right now it only posts about federal government organisations, but that might change.

 ## Wikipedia data

 A [usercontribs](https://www.mediawiki.org/w/api.php?action=help&modules=query%2Busercontribs) query is run for all collected IP address ranges on the Wikipedia API.